rodraah/linko/README.md

 ![linko-scrot.png](linko-scrot.png)

 This app was inspired by Junction, a similar tool.
-In fact, if Junction did not suffer from slow performance and if it had been easier to set up, i wouldn’t have created Linko.
+In fact, if Junction did not suffer from slow performance (at least in my setup) and if it had been easier to set up, i wouldn’t have created Linko.

 ### Tutorial